mauritssilvis/challenges/java/basic_maven_project_intellij_idea/README.md

 [ERROR] The goal you specified requires a project to execute but there is no POM in this directory.
 Please verify you invoked Maven from the correct directory.
 ```

-To solve this problem, ensure the top-level directory of the project contains a Maven project object model file called `pom.xml` and ensure Maven is run in this directory.
+To solve this problem, ensure the top-level directory of the project contains a project object model file called `pom.xml` and ensure Maven is run in this directory.

 #### 2.1.2 Non-readable POM: input contained no data